andrespienizzio/BaSD-2021-Shelbyville-Times/README.md

 #### OBJECTIVES

-The challenge of Week N ° 5 consists of adding a subscription page to the online newspaper developed in Week N° 3, keeping the original repository and adding a new html file that maintains the aesthetics of the newspaper and a subscription form for readers.
+The challenge of Week N° 5 consists of adding a subscription page to the online newspaper developed in Week N° 3, keeping the original repository and adding a new html file that maintains the aesthetics of the newspaper and a subscription form for readers.